The pros and cons of owning an electric car

 Starting an electric vehicle is a completely silent process void of the rumble and vibrations of a combustion-engined car, while tyre and wind noise is the only noticeable sound when on the move.

-“Car lovers really like the silence”, says Massachusetts Institute of Technology’s (MIT) Technology Review, but some argue that “extremely quiet” EVs may be dangerous for pedestrians.
+“Car lovers really like the silence”, said Massachusetts Institute of Technology’s (MIT) Technology Review, but some argue that “extremely quiet” EVs may be dangerous for pedestrians.
 This is because people are used to “relying upon the sounds of vehicles” when crossing the road.

-However, some manufacturers are coming up with creative ways to warn pedestrians that a car is approaching while still retaining an EV’s almost silent characteristics.
+Some manufacturers are coming up with creative ways to warn pedestrians that a car is approaching while still retaining an EV’s almost silent characteristics.

-Con: not as clean as some think
+Con: not so clean

-As the name suggests, a fully-electric car is propelled exclusively by batteries and motors, meaning the car itself does not produce any carbon emissions.
+As the name suggests, a fully electric car is propelled exclusively by batteries and motors, meaning the car itself does not produce any carbon emissions.
 But that doesn’t mean electric cars are completely zero-emissions.

 According to Autocar, the carbon footprint for electric cars is only marginally smaller than that of its combustion-engined counterparts.
 That comes down to the manufacturing process, as “nearly half” of the CO2 produced during an EV’s lifecycle results from the battery production.